AJman14/MWI-Extensions/README.md

 ## No-Gather Iron Cow
 Adds a checkbox toggle directly below the Settings navigation item to disable the clickability of the gathering navigation items.
 (Milking, Foraging, and Woodcutting)

-Turning it on adds another toggle to disable Tasks and the Tutorial glow if you're a No-Tutorial Icon Cow
+Turning it on adds 2 more toggles.
+One to disable Tasks and the Tutorial glow if you're a No-Tutorial Icon Cow, and one to enable Combat-Only mode.

 ---